How to create a project plan?

 A big challenge in creating a plan is finding the right level of detail.
 It would be nonsensical to plan things that depend on many constraints and where it is unpredictable how these conditions will look at the time the plan is realized.
 Not every planable process should therefore be planned.
 In complex, rapidly changing situations, it has proven to be easy to plan and to delegate the detailed planning to those responsible for the execution.
 The more uncertain the planner feels, the more detailed his plans will become.
 This in turn leads to even more uncertainty.
 Overly detailed planning becomes confusing and requires a lot of effort to keep it up to date.
 How detailed a plan must be depends on how quickly you can determine that it is not being complied with.
 As a rule of thumb, a task is detailed enough if its duration is half the time between two project progress meetings.
 For weekly project progress meetings, a task should have a duration of two to three days.
 Planning in more detail only makes sense if different people are involved and they need to be informed accordingly.

 Step 4: Determine Dependencies

 In many cases, there are dependencies between operations.
-The most common type of dependency is an end-to-end (EA) relationship, that is, a successor operation can not begin until its predecessor is completed.
-There are also the rarer end-to-end (EE), beginning-to-start (AA), and beginning-to-end (AE) relationships.
+The most common type of dependency is an end-to-start (ES) relationship, that is, a successor operation can not begin until its predecessor is completed.
+There are also the rarer end-to-end (EE), start-to-start (SS), and start-to-end (SE) relationships.

 Step 5: Expense Estimation